buehler/dotnet-operator-sdk/README.md

 ## Packages

-All packages support .NET6.0 and higher.
-The reason is that modern C# features are used and client libraries are still possible for .NET 6.0 and up.
+All packages support .NET8.0 and higher.
+The reason is that modern C# features are used and client libraries are optimized for .NET 8.0 and up.
-Also, the KubernetesClient package follows the same strategy regarding the older framework versions.
+Also, the KubernetesClient package follows the same strategy regarding the framework versions.
 The following packages exist:

 | Package                                                              | Description                                            | Latest Version                                                                                                                                                          |